 The following are examples of specialty areas within the field of biomedical engineering:

-• Bioinstrumentation – This specialization uses computer science, electronics, and measurement principles for developing instruments used to treat and diagnose medical problems.
+- Bioinstrumentation – This specialization uses computer science, electronics, and measurement principles to develop instruments to treat and diagnose medical problems.

 Generally, the minimum requirement for becoming a biomedical engineer is a bachelor’s degree.
 Some positions in leadership and research may require a master’s degree or PhD.